lorenzsichert/gan-audio-visualizer/README.md

 # Audio GAN Visualizer (Qt)

 A real-time **audio-driven GAN visualizer** built with PyQt5 and PyTorch.
-This application generates dynamic images using a pre-trained GAN, influenced by live audio input or a simulated audio spectrum.
+This application generates dynamic images using a pre-trained GAN, influenced by live audio input.
 Great for exploring generative visuals controlled by sound.

 ![Example Screenshot](path/to/screenshot1.png)
 *Example of the GAN visualizer in action*